charliemccay/cade-path1/README.md

-# cade-meds1
+# cade-path1
-This is a demo Resouces folder for the CADE2 pathway-based simulation tool
+This is a demo Resources folder for the CADE2 pathway-based simulation tool

 1. If you don't already have Docker on your system, download and install it from https://store.docker.com/search?type=edition&offering=community
 2. If you don't already have Git on your system, download and install it from https://git-scm.com/downloads